 Anabel has been writing for the Latin America For Less website and travel blog since 2011.
 Her favorite topics include history, culture, and off the beaten track destinations.
 She also takes special joy in penning the travel tales of staff members.

-Britt Fracolli, Travel Writer
+Britt Fracolli, Contributing Writer

 Click here to read articles by Britt.